Even the most experienced land buyers may not know about conservation easements.

 All the conservation easement does is prevent future development in other ways.

-You can still work on the land in the way you’ve already been doing so as long as it’s outlined in your easement.
+In most cases, you can still work on the land in the way you’ve already been doing so as long as it’s outlined in your easement.

 To qualify as a rancher or farmer, you must receive more than 50 percent of your gross income from the “trade or business of farming.”